nuitrcs/parsing_text_nltk/README.md

-# parsing_text_nltk
-Materials for workshop on parsing text with NLTK
+Materials for workshop on parsing text with NLTK, taught as part of the [Next Steps in Python series](https://github.com/nuitrcs/NextStepsInPython/) in the spring of 2024.